anselllo/Kerala-IoT-Challenge/README.md

 ## OUTPUT
 The required numbers are printed on seven segemt display

-# ASSIGNMENT 1-Night lamp with LDR aand LED
+# ASSIGNMENT 1-Night lamp with LDR and LED

 ## Working
 when the lights fade out the LED should automatically fix the light